Don’t let mundane tasks like password resets eat up your productive time. Allow AD users to update their own passwords, without your involvement.

 Define the number of uppercase alphabets required for the password.
 The password should fail if uppercase alphabets are less than this.

-Separate interfaces for users and admin.
+Separate interfaces for all admin roles.